All Episodes

 He became a member of the Klan for you.

-He didn't really want to become a member of the Klan, but he knew that's what he had to do, get elected that racist state of West Virginia.
+He didn't really want to become a member of the Klan, but he knew that's what he had to do, get elected in that racist state of West Virginia.

 Came from the hills and hollers of West Virginia.

-He gotta run.
+He got to run.

-He gotta run.
+He got to run.

-You gotta go out and join the Klan.
+He got to go out and join the Klan.

-And somehow always end up blaming the Republicans for being the racists and the sexists.
+So they'll go out of their way to eulogize and excuse Klan members and somehow always end up blaming the Republicans for being the racists and the sexists.

 And the plantation days are still alive and thriving.

-White plantation's still alive.
+White plantation is still alive.

 There's no question about it.

-Guys, absolutely right.
+You guys are absolutely right.

 Maybe taking hold out there.